hilverd/sitemapper/README.md

 ## Usage

-After compiling the application using
+After cloning this repository and compiling the application using

 ```
 go build github.com/hilverd/sitemapper